swharden/pyABF/README.md

 # The pyABF Project
 The pyABF project was created to simplify the process of reading data from files in the Axon Binary Format (ABF).
+This project contains pip-installable Python package ([pyabf](/doc/pyabf/)) which provides a simplistic front-end to directly read values and data from ABF files in Python, as well as [extensive documentation on the ABF file format](/doc/abf-file-format/) including how to read data directly from ABF files which can be applied to any programming language.

 ![](/doc/graphics/2017-11-06-aps.png)